ayziyz/Flight_game/README.md

 ### Basic Controls
 Use 1 or 2 to select options during weather challenges.
 Follow on-screen instructions for navigation and decision-making.
-Requirements
-Python 3.x
-MariaDB

-### Running the Game
-Clone the repository.
-Ensure you have the necessary Python packages installed (requirements.txt provided).
-Set up the MariaDB database using the provided schema.
-Run the game:

 ```
 python main.py